vedantthapa/devsecops-platform/README.md

 # k8s-devsecops

 ## How is this repo organized?

-This repository builds on top of the directory structure mentioned [here](https://github.com/fluxcd/flux2-kustomize-helm-example/tree/main?tab=readme-ov-file#repository-structure) except that it is collapsed into a top-level directory called `./kubernetes` and the `infrastructure` directory is renamed to `components`.
+This repository builds on top of the directory structure mentioned [here](https://github.com/fluxcd/flux2-kustomize-helm-example/tree/main?tab=readme-ov-file#repository-structure) with some minor differences -

+- The main directories from the reference (`./apps`, `./infrastructure` and `./clusters`) are collapsed into a top-level directory called `./kubernetes`
+- The `infrastructure` directory is renamed to `components`.

 ## Setup

 You'll need the following tools:

 - [kind](https://kind.sigs.k8s.io/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [istioctl](https://istio.io/latest/docs/ops/diagnostic-tools/istioctl/)